New organisation of the network infrastructure for the School of Engineering.

 Network for scientific equipments

-If you have a scientific equipment, please contact me.
+If you have a scientific equipment, please contact me to follow this procedure.

 1The servers are no longer in the same subnet as the PCs.
 Consequently, the Network team can develop tools to monitor attacks and prevent them on the servers

-2The procedure to ask for a fixed IP address and configure your equipment to use it takes 30 minutes.
+2The process of requesting a static IP address and configuring your equipment to use it takes 30 minutes.

-With DHCP you have an IP which is operational as soon as your equipment is connected to the network.
+With DHCP, you have an IP that is ready to use as soon as your equipment is connected to the network.

-During office space reallocations and staff reshufflement, it is no longer necessary to modify the fixed IP network nodes.
-A DHCP network node remains the same for any IT equipment connected to it.
+As office space is moved and personnel are changed, it is no longer necessary to change the fixed IP network nodes.
+A DHCP network node remains the same for all IT equipment connected to it